Cosmian/.github/profile/README.md

 ![Cosmian Logo](https://cosmian.com/wp-content/uploads/2022/10/Logo-2.svg)
 ## Open source Github repository

 Cosmian provides API to secure the storage and processing of sensitive data in zero-trust environments such as the public cloud.
 These APIs use advanced cryptographic techniques.
-Since one must know what protects its sensitive data, everything Cosmian does is open sourced and available in this repository.
+Since one must know what protects its sensitive data, everything Cosmian does is open source and available in this repository.

-Here, you will find the source code for Cosmian's products and services, including examples.
-API and usage documentation is available at [docs.cosmian.com](https://docs.cosmian.com)
+APIs and usage documentation is available at [docs.cosmian.com](https://docs.cosmian.com)

 We encourage developers to explore, learn, and collaborate with us to build secure applications that protect their sensitive data.

 ### Cloudproof Libraries
-These librairies available in multiple languages (Java, Python, JS, etc...), provide the building block to build privacy default applications with advanced encryption (Covercrypt: post quantum, access policies, etc..) and encrypted indexes (Findex)
+These librairies available in multiple languages (Java, Python, JS, etc...), provide the building block to build privacy default applications with advanced encryption ( [Covercrypt](https://github.com/Cosmian/cover_crypt): post quantum, access policies, etc..) and encrypted indexes ([Findex](https://github.com/Cosmian/findex))
-The user API librairies are all prefixed `cloudproof_[LANGUAGE]`
+The user API librairies all follow the naming convention `cloudproof_[LANGUAGE]`: `cloudproof_js`, `cloudproof_java`, `cloudproof_python`, ...

 ### Microservice Encryption
 The librairies are the building blocks of the MSE platform which lets you run encrypted Python code over encrypted data.
 Visit the [console](https://console.cosmian.com) for details.
+All code related to MSE is tagged with the `mse`topic.